NVIDIA/CUDALibrarySamples/cuSOLVER/Xgesvdp/README.md

 ## Description

-This code demonstrates a usage of cuSOLVER Xgesvdp 64-bit functions for using cusolverDnXgesvdp
+This code demonstrates a usage of cuSOLVER Xgesvdp 64-bit functions for using cusolverDnXgesvdp to compute a singular value decomposition

 _**A** = **U** * **&Sigma;** * **V**<sup>H</sup>_

-All matrices A<sub>i</sub> are small perturbations of
+A is a 3x2 dense matrix,
 ```
 A = | 1.0 | 2.0 |
     | 4.0 | 5.0 |